LisiLisenok/Chime/scheduling.md

 Name key provides scheduler or timer name.
 While operation key shows an action _Chime_ has to perform.
 There are only four possible operations:
 * create - create new scheduler or timer;
-* delete - delete scheduler with all its timers;
+* delete - delete scheduler or timer;
 * info - request info on _Chime_ or on a particular scheduler or timer;
 * state - set or get scheduler or timer state (running, paused or completed).